-In public space Signe Johannessen work together with artist Erik Rören.
+In public space Signe Johannessen work together with artist Erik Rören as the duo Rören/Johannessen.
 They influence a given environment by investigating the needs of those people who use it.
-Johannessen is interested in a site’s historical description and its potential.
-The work is carried out through close collaborations with selected focus groups.
-The process includes a collective and context-dependent working process that influences the resulting artwork.
-Art then becomes a medium for change.
-The artists strive to open up public spaces and make them relevant and communicative for different groups in society.
-Together they work actively for a more open, more inclusive and more tolerant social atmosphere, and they often begin by considering marginalized groups and/or repressed social issues.
+Rören/Johannessen is interested in a site’s historical description and its potential.
+The work is carried out through close collaborations with selected groups.
+The process includes a collective and context-dependent working process that influences the resulting Artwork.
+Rören/Johannessen strive to open up public spaces and make them relevant and communicative for different groups in society.
+Together they work actively for a more open, more inclusive and more tolerant social atmosphere, and they often begin by considering marginalized questions and/or repressed social issues.

-Johannessen aims to share the feeling the artists have when they work in public space – that citizens can influence their shared spaces and their society, and anything is possible.
-Their work in public space is a democracy project where the feeling of powerlessness which can be experienced in society is substituted by participation in a process of change.
-The artists strive to highlight hidden powers and social structures.
+Rören/Johannessen aims to share the feeling the they have when they work in public space – that citizens can influence their shared spaces and their society, and anything can be possible.
+Rören/Johannessens work strive to highlight hidden powers and social structures.
 In this manner, they carry the artistic process and citizens closer to the final result, to decision-making and by extension, to the decision makers.
-Johannessen and Rörens projects in public space are about displacing power through joy, community and dialogue.
+Rören/Johannessen`s projects in public space is all about displacing power through joy, community and dialogue.

 2016 – 2017